 (b) The service description (the load index and the speed category symbol) and the relevant type of application symbol are placed together near the size designation.
 They may either precede or follow it or be placed above or below it;

-(c) The symbol "TUBELESS", I-3 if any, the optional word "RADIAL", the optional word "IMPLEMENT" and the date of manufacture may be at a distance from the size designation.
+(c) The symbol "TUBELESS", I-3 if any, the optional word "RADIAL", the optional word "IMPLEMENT" and the date of manufacture may be at a distance from the size designation;

+(d) The inflation pressure to be used for measurement and tests is placed near the service description.
+It may either follow or be placed below it.

 Part D: Tyres for forestry machines